klaoude/QuickerStack/QuickStackStore/Package/README.md

 This mod uses improved checks for multiplayer compared to most Quick Stack mods, so you can't quick stack into or restock out of chests that are currently opened by someone else.
 Still, this mod cannot wait for network requests when blocking chests as in use (then everyone would need the mod installed), so it does have its limitations, especially with high latency.
 The ship container has even been excluded from area stacking as a precaution, as lots of players open and close it in rapid succession while they wait for their friends to set sail.

-If you want to get rid of those limitations, this mod is compatible with the mod [MultiUserChest](https://valheim.thunderstore.io/package/MSchmoecker/MultiUserChest/).
+If you want to get rid of those limitations, this mod is compatible with the mod [Multi User Chest](https://valheim.thunderstore.io/package/MSchmoecker/MultiUserChest/).
 If you are not using it, then area quick stacking and restocking in multiplayer is disabled by default, but you can simply enable the config setting 'AllowAreaStackingInMultiplayerWithoutMUC' if you are comfortable with it.

 All area quick stacking and restocking config settings are also server synced, but it is not required for every user to have the mod installed.